tjelvar-olsson/tjelvar-olsson.github.io/_drafts/saving-a-file-object-to-string.md

         os.unlink(self.fpath)
 ```

-Great everything is working nicely.
+Great, everything is working nicely.
 The only problem is that in order to be
 able to save an image in png file format we need to be able to specify the
 suffix of the file name.